marcusblake/PredictROY/README.md

 This file does web scraping to get statistical data from the 2017-2018 NBA Season which is the year we wish to predict.
 This file also does web scraping to get the Rookie of the Year winners.

 * **training.py**
-This file contains the body for the machine learning algorithm which uses Sckikit-Learn's Random Forest Classifier in order to classify a player as the rookie of the year.
+This file contains the body for the machine learning algorithm which uses Scikit-Learn's Random Forest Classifier in order to classify a player as the rookie of the year.
 You can run the file by doing the following.
 ```
 python training.py
 ```